PX4/PX4-user_guide/en/advanced/px4_metadata.md

 ## Defining Metadata

 PX4 metadata is defined in PX4 source code alongside its associated data.
-Often this is done in a C/C++ comment with special markup to indicate metadata fields and their values.
+This is done either in a C/C++ comment with special markup to indicate metadata fields and their values, or using YAML files.
-In some cases YAML files are used.

 For more information see the topics for each data type: